lumi-openlcoud/opencloud-docs/en/docs/development/cloud-development.md

 > **Note**: Search for "Aqara" in the App Store or Apple Store, download and install, then register the Aaqra App Account.

-Currently, the AIOT Open Platform only provides one authorization method: OAuth 2.0.
+Currently, the AIOT Open Cloud Platform only provides one authorization method: OAuth 2.0.
 Additional authorization methods will be provided in the future.

 ### **OAuth2.0**

 OAuth2.0 is an open standard that allows users to grant third-party applications access to private resources (such as user information, photos, videos, device data, etc.) stored by users on websites (or Internet of Things platform) without having to provide their username and password to third-party applications.
 If you want to read more about the OAuth2.0 open standard, please refer to [Understanding OAuth2.0](http://www.ruanyifeng.com/blog/2014/05/oauth_2_0.html) | [OAuth standard (English)](https://oauth.net/2/).

-AIOT Open Platform implements the OAuth 2.0 standard authorization code (authorization_code) mode, for server-side applications.
+AIOT Open Cloud Platform implements the OAuth 2.0 standard authorization code (authorization_code) mode, for server-side applications.
 The OAuth 2.0 authorization process is simple and secure.
 The time-process diagram is shown below.
 An access token (token) is obtained after successfully completing the authorization process.
 After receiving access tokens, developers can use access tokens to gain access to interfaces, get user information, or manipulate users' devices.

 ![Oauth2.0授权码模式时序图](http://cdn.cnbj2.fds.api.mi-img.com/cdn/aiot/doc-images/en/development/doc-cloud-development/auth-sequence-diagram.png)

 Detailed OAuth 2.0 authorization process is as follows:

-> **Note:** The URL in this chapter takes “Mainland China( https://aiot-oauth2.aqara.cn/)” as an example, other area please refer to [Country (area code)](http://docs.opencloud.aqara.cn/development/region_code) .
+> **Note:** The URL in this chapter takes “Mainland China( https://aiot-oauth2.aqara.cn/)” as an example, other area please refer to [Country (area code)](http://docs.opencloud.aqara.cn/en/development/region_code) .

 #### **Step 1 Request authorization code**

 First, third-party applications need to redirect users to the AIOT OAuth 2.0 service through a web browser.
-After logging in successfully using **the Aqara APP account**, the AIOT Open Platform returns the user's authorization code.
+After logging in successfully using **the Aqara APP account**, the AIOT Open Cloud Platform returns the user's authorization code.
 The validity period of the authorization code is 10 minutes.
 Please complete the following process within 10 minutes.

 - **URL：**  https://aiot-oauth2.aqara.cn/authorize?client_id=xxx&response_type=code&redirect_uri=xxxx&state=xxx&theme=x
 - **Request method:**  HTTP GET